Derek A. Paley

 Derek Andrew Paley is an American aerospace engineer, academic, and researcher specializing in collective dynamics and control in natural and robotic systems.
 He is the Willis H. Young Jr. Professor of Aerospace Engineering Education at the University of Maryland, College Park, where he holds a joint appointment with the Institute for Systems Research (ISR).
-He is the recipient of American Institute of Aeronautics and Astronautics National Capital Section's Engineer of the Year and Presidential Early Career Award for Scientists and Engineers.

-He is also the director of the Maryland Robotics Center (MRC) and has affiliations with the Alfred Gessow Rotorcraft Center.
+In 2025, Paley was named a Fellow of the American Society of Mechanical Engineers (ASME).

 Education and career

 Paley earned a Bachelor of Science degree in Applied Physics from Yale University in 1997 and went on to receive a Doctor of Philosophy in Mechanical and Aerospace Engineering from Princeton University in 2007.

 He founded the Collective Dynamics and Control Laboratory (CDCL) in 2007, focusing on the development of algorithms and control systems for autonomous robotic vehicles and bioinspired systems.

-Since becoming director of the Maryland Robotics Center in 2019, Paley has overseen developments in robotics education and research at the University of Maryland.
+While serving as director of the Maryland Robotics Center from 2019 to 2025, Paley oversaw developments in robotics education and research at the University of Maryland.

 He has received teaching awards, such as the UMD Distinguished Scholar-Teacher Award and the Exemplary Researcher Award.
-Paley also serves as the Technical Director of the M.Eng.
-Robotics program.
+Paley also served as the Technical Director of the M.Eng.
+Robotics program from 2019-2025.

 The Autonomous Micro Air Vehicle (AMAV) team, which he founded, has won multiple national awards, including the NIST UAS First Responder Challenge.
 He was also honored as a UMD Distinguished Scholar-Teacher for the 2020–2021 academic year.
-He is also and associate fellow with the American Institute of Aeronautics and Astronautics and is a senior member of the Institute of Electrical and Electronics Engineers.
+He is also an associate fellow with the American Institute of Aeronautics and Astronautics and is a senior member of the Institute of Electrical and Electronics Engineers.

+Paley leads Team RoboScout, which is a finalist in the DARPA Triage Challenge.

+He also served as faculty facilitator of the University of Maryland's Autonomous Micro Air Vehicle team in the Defense Advanced Research Projects Agency (DARPA) Lift Challenge, where the team’s Leviathan aircraft received the Most Revolutionary Aerodynamic Design award and a $500,000 prize.
+Paley was the team's founding director and participated in the project alongside faculty, engineers, and students from the University of Maryland.